-- If a participant becomes unwell during the activity, they should be isolated from other participants, return home as soon as possible, and contact their GP for further guidance
+- If a participant becomes unwell during the activity, they should be isolated from other participants, return home as soon as possible, and follow governmental guidance or contact their GP for further guidance

 - Ideally the designated COVID-19 Officer, staff member or volunteer should take charge of the management of any persons with COVID-19 symptoms

 - The designated person managing the situation should try to maintain at least 2 metres from the person with symptoms and should wear a face covering and wash their hands regularly

 - Immediately separate the person displaying or complaining of COVID-19 related symptoms from others

 - Ask this person to wear a face covering if possible or if available provide them with a facemask

 - Provide the unwell person with tissues and hand sanitizer and ensure that all tissues are disposed of in a waste bag that can be tied and marked as separate from other waste